 Please read this Wikipedia article if you not familiar with the Hydrogen line.

 One of the most important parts of any receiver is the antenna and input stage.
-Typically input stage is some kind of the amplifier with extremely low noise and high gain due to the weakness of the space signals.
+Typically, the input stage is amplified with extremely low noise and high gain due to the space signals’ weakness.

-In this article, I want to describe a simple and cheap amplifier for the first stage of the receiver.
+In this article, I want to describe a simple and cheap amplifier for the receiver’s first stage.

 This amplifier is a part of my DIY radio telescope project.

-Please watch this intro videos from the last year.
+Please watch these intro videos from the last year.

 In the following article, you can read more about this antenna.

-But now let’s see how to build first stage LNA (low noise amplifier).
+But now, let’s see how to build the first stage LNA (low noise amplifier).

 This amplifier is a two-stage device with a high pass filter.